 - Governing Body Fellow, Wolfson College

-Translational neurobiology and experimental medicine of psychiatric disorders
+Translational neurobiology of psychiatric disorders

 My research addresses several aspects of translational psychiatric neuroscience.
 It has been funded mainly by grants from the Medical Research Council, Wellcome Trust, and NIHR.
 The research is a team effort, relying on the expertise and commitment of many exceptional colleagues and collaborators in the Department, elsewhere in the Medical Sciences Division, and beyond Oxford.